mvantellingen/localshop/docs/settings.rst

 :default: ``True``

-If set to ``False``, users will be preveneted from overwriting already existing release files.
+If set to ``False``, users will be prevented from overwriting already existing release files.
 Can be used to encourage developers to bump versions rather than overwriting.
 This is PyPI's behaviour.